 Frequently Asked Questions

-What is the General Data Protection Regulation (GDPR) and when does it come into effect?
+What is the General Data Protection Regulation (GDPR) and when did it come into effect?

-- The GDPR (Regulation (EU) 2016/679) is a regulation by which the European Parliament, the European Council and the European Commission intend to strengthen and unify data protection for individuals within the EU.
+- The GDPR (Regulation (EU) 2016/679) is an EU law with mandatory rules for how organizations must process personal data.
+One of the key objectives of the GDPR is to strengthen and unify personal data protection for all individuals within the EU.